goprediction/ar-magento2-module/README.md

-# Aciton Recommendaton module for Magento 2
+# Action Recommendation module for Magento 2